 CCC is funded by PSSF and CBCAP, including ARPA.
 PSSF funds are used exclusively for direct services.
 CBCAP funds are used for direct services, the regional network, and other initiatives such as child abuse prevention awareness (especially in April).
-Both CBCAP and PSSF are used to develop, operate, expand, and enhance community-based and prevention-focused programs.
-Two direct services are currently provided through these funding streams: in-home based services (IHBS) and PEMs.
+Both CBCAP and PSSF funds are used to develop, operate, expand, and enhance community-based and prevention-focused programs.
+Two direct services are currently provided through these funding streams: In-Home Based Services (IHBS) and PEMs.

-- IHBS are available in every county across the state.
+1. IHBS are available in every county across the state.
 This service targets low-risk families, such as families who have children with disabilities, teenage parents and parents who are young adults, parents with disabilities, young children, low incomes, and families who are struggling with other issues.
-IHBS are short-term, home-based services geared to develop, support, and empower the family unit.
+IHBS are short-term, home-

+- based services geared to develop, support, and empower the family unit.
 IHBS teaches parent education, child-development, problem-solving skills, appropriate discipline techniques, and how parents can become self-sufficient by coordinating available community resources. - 2.
 PEMs have the same target population.
-PEMs are available in Jefferson and Daviess counties and were expanded to ten additional counties in CY 2022 with state general funds and CBCAP funding through the ARPA.
+PEMs are currently available in Jefferson and Daviess counties.
 PEMs bring families, agencies, and community partners together to discuss barriers leading to educational neglect.
-Using a family strength approach, facilitators bring everyone together in the development of a plan to assist the family in eliminating barriers to school attendance and linking to community resources.
+Using a family strength approach facilitators bring everyone together in the development of a plan to assist the family in eliminating barriers to school attendance and linking to community resources.
 Referrals are accepted from the school system.
 PEMs target school-aged children (ages 5-11) at risk of educational neglect.
+In 2021, 316 families received PEM services and 96% of those cases were diverted from becoming involved with Kentucky's child welfare agency.